scoat22/SampleCode/README.md

 The implementation of the actual game is not finished.
 It's been more of an engine architecture exploration.
 I explored many topics in engines/games
 For example:
 1. Automatic Multithreaded job scheduler, where jobs are automically scheduled and completed based on their dependencies.
 Which in this case, are simple component arrays.
 So you end up with a tree of dependencies that neatly completes.
 2. Game model complexity exploration.
 Games are just models.
 And models, unlike reality, are constrained by complexity.
 The more rules you add, complexity increases exponentially.
-In this case its more obvious because my game is intended as an economic simulation.

 If I was to continue development, I would add:
 1. Trading.
 2. A simple supply and demand model where each agent stores the price they believe each good should cost.
-3.
+3. An actual game loop, where the player can do something to affect the world state.
+Such as "blessing or cursing" characters or something.
+Or maybe they can add/remove different rules to the economy simulation to achieve desired quests.
+Haven't decided exactly what the interaction system looks like yet.